Catherine (video game): Catherine: Full Body

 Catherine: Full Body was developed by Studio Zero, an internal team founded by Hashino after the release of Persona 5 with multiple Persona staff.
 Hashino envisioned the game as the definitive version of Catherine, the aim being to present the team's mission to create new and innovative gaming experiences by returning to one of their more unconventional titles.
 Hashino and Soejima returned as producer and character designer respectively.
 The director was Kenichi Goto, who worked as battle planner for the PlayStation 2 Devil Summoner games and Persona 5.
-Studio 4 °C returned to produce twenty more anime cutscenes.
+Studio 4°C returned to produce twenty more anime cutscenes.
 The game was ported directly into the in-house engine used by Atlus for the Persona Dancing games and Persona 5.
 The gameplay was tweaked based on fan feedback, and easier difficulty was added so players could enjoy the story.
-The game includes downloadable content (DLC) that features Persona 5 protagonist Joker as a playable guest character.
+The game includes downloadable content (DLC) that features Persona 5 protagonist Joker (Jun Fukuyama/Xander Mobus) as a playable guest character in the Babel and Colosseum modes, along with two new cutscenes featuring the Persona 5 cast.

 The keyword for the project was "diversity", expressed in both the narrative and the unconventional gameplay compared to other titles on the market.
 Rin was included in Full Body as part of Hashino's wish to update the game's sensibilities and subject matter based on current trends.
 When asked to create a third "Catherine", Soejima was initially unsure how to proceed.
 As he designed Catherine and Katherine as "hot" and "cool" respectively, he chose a "cute" design for Rin.
 Soejima designed Rin around a lack of aggression, from the character's expression and coloring reflecting this.
 Hashino also asked Soejima to redesign Trisha's hairstyle, which was changed into twin bun-style afros on either side of her head.

 The game was released in Japan on February 14, 2019.
-A notable addition to the Japanese version was a choice of eleven different voice actresses for Catherine, nine of which were DLC.
+A notable addition to the Japanese version was a choice of eleven different voice actresses for Catherine, ten of which were DLC.
 All the actresses had previously played adulterous characters.
-The voices available in the base game were the original voice Sawashiro and Mamiko Noto.
-The Japanese DLC actresses were Ami Koshimizu, Aoi Yūki, Yui Horie, Kana Asumi, Haruka Tomatsu, Megumi Toyoguchi, Rie Kugimiya, Rina Satō, and Nana Mizuki.
+The voice available in the base game is the original voice by Sawashiro.
+The Japanese DLC actresses were Mamiko Noto, Ami Koshimizu, Aoi Yūki, Yui Horie, Kana Asumi, Haruka Tomatsu, Megumi Toyoguchi, Rie Kugimiya, Rina Satō, and Nana Mizuki.
 Each actress portrayed Catherine with a different personality, with Noto's version being described as a "yandere lady".